Star fruit is a unique tropical fruit native to South and South-East Asia.

 Calories and Macros (Per Medium Star Fruit)

-As shown above, star fruit is very low in total calories, carbohydrate, fat, and protein.
+As shown above, star fruit is very low in total calories, carbohydrates, fat, and protein.
+Almost half the carbohydrate content comes from fiber.

 |Vitamin||Amount (% DV)|